VebjornRiiser/uis-subsea/README.md

 ```
 pip install -r requirements.txt
 ```
-* Open port 6900 for TCP communication for receiving and sending.
+* Open port 6900 for TCP communication both receiving and sending.
 * Start the program by running:
 ```
 python main.py
 ```
+After both systems are running, the camera feeds from the ROV can be seen by opening the links <a href="http://10.0.0.2:6888/cam.html">Camera 1</a> <a href="http://10.0.0.2:6889/cam.html">Camera 2</a>